 - Don’t wait to call for professional help.
 Damage from the water can be harmful to your health as bacteria and mold growth can begin within hours.

-- Wash any egg or other residue from the building exterior.
+- Wash any egg or other residues from the building exterior.

 - Remove any debris or dry food from carpets or interior walls.
 Scrape or blot carpets and furniture – do not rub.